polterguy/lizzie/docs/introduction.md

 var(@foo1)
 var(@foo2)

-// Remove the 57 value to have the if below yield false. var(@foo3, 57)
+// Remove the 57 value to have the if below yield false var(@foo3, 57)

 /*
- * Yields true since foo3 contains a non-null value.
+ * Yields true since foo3 contains a non-null value
  */
 if(any(foo1, foo1, foo3), {
   write("Any yields true")
 })
 ```

-If you exchange the above `any` with an `all`, it will not yield true, since not
+If you exchange the above `any` with an `all`, it will yield null, since some of
-all of the arguments it needs to test will evaluate to true.
+its arguments are null.
+For the record, the `any` function will in fact return
+the first non-null value from its arguments, allowing you to easily use it also
+for finding the first non-null value in a list of arguments.

 #### Boolean shortcutting your code